6 Proven Ways to Learn Self Defense

 I might be biased because I train mixed martial arts (Jiu Jitsu, Muay Thai, & amateur boxing), but from experience, MMA ticks on most of the boxes and has real-life applicability.

-Learning MMA will allow you to throw an effective punch, which usually ends most fights and teaches you how to defend and produce an offense, even on the ground.
+Learning MMA will allow you to throw an effective punch, which usually ends most fights.
+It will also teach you how to defend and produce an offense, even on the ground.

 Plus, with UFC’s popularity, new MMA gyms have sprung up everywhere, so it’s hard to miss a gym in your local area.